Lipen/discrete-math-course/typst/hw4.typ

 == Problem 2: Diplomatic Dispatches in Alliterative Cipher

-Pirx's next stop is Fomalhaut Station, where intercepted transmissions arrive encrypted in *Alliterative Cipher* --- a Byzantine technique encoding logical relationships beneath elaborate linguistic symmetry.
+Pirx's next stop is Fomalhaut Station, where intercepted transmissions arrive encrypted in *Alliterative Cipher* --- a technique encoding logical relationships beneath elaborate linguistic symmetry.

 For each dispatch: symbolize the argument, determine validity via truth table, and provide either a Fitch-style derivation (if valid) or a counterexample valuation (if invalid).